globalmentor/hadoop-bare-naked-local-fs/readme.md

 ## Implementation Caveats (problems brought by `LocalFileSystem` and `RawLocalFileSystem`)

 This Hadoop Bare Naked Local File System implementation extends `LocalFileSystem` and `RawLocalFileSystem` and "reverses" or "undoes" as much as possible JNI and shell access.
-Much of the original Hadoop kludge implementation is still present beneath the seurface (meaning that "Bare Naked" is for the moment a bit of a misnomer).
+Much of the original Hadoop kludge implementation is still present beneath the surface (meaning that "Bare Naked" is for the moment a bit of a misnomer).

 Unfortunately solving the problem of Hadoop's default local file system accessing isn't as simple as just changing native/shell calls to their modern Java equivalents.
 The current `LocalFileSystem` and `RawLocalFileSystem` implementations have evolved haphazardly, with halway-implemented features scattered about, special-case code for ill-documented corner cases, and implementation-specific assumptions permeating the design itself.
 Here are a few examples.

 * Tentacled references to Winutils are practically everywhere, even where you least expect it.
 When Spark starts up, the (shaded) `org.apache.hadoop.security.SecurityUtil` class statically sets up an internal configuration object using `setConfigurationInternal(new Configuration())`.
 Part of this initialization calls `conf.getBoolean(CommonConfigurationKeys.HADOOP_SECURITY_TOKEN_SERVICE_USE_IP CommonConfigurationKeys.HADOOP_SECURITY_TOKEN_SERVICE_USE_IP_DEFAULT)`.
 What could `Configuration.setBoolean()` have to do with Winutils?
 The (shaded) `org.apache.hadoop.conf.Configuration.getBoolean(String name, boolean defaultValue)` method uses `StringUtils.equalsIgnoreCase("true", valueString)` to convert the String to Boolean, and the (shaded) `org.apache.hadoop.util.StringUtils` class has a static reference to `Shell` in `public static final Pattern ENV_VAR_PATTERN = Shell.WINDOWS ?
 WIN_ENV_VAR_PATTERN : SHELL_ENV_VAR_PATTERN`.
-Simply references `Shell` brings in the whole static initialization block that looks for Winutils.
+Simply referencing `Shell` brings in the whole static initialization block that looks for Winutils.
 This is low-level, hard-coded stuff (trash) that represented a bad design to begin with.
 (These sort of things should be pluggable and configurable, not hard-coded into static initializations.)
 ```java
     if (WINDOWS) {
       try {